The information displayed in the summary table is the result of three subsequent steps.

 - Secondly, all records in the database including information on the foundation year for each city are also used to set to zero the value of all cells prior to the one that includes the foundation year.
 These two steps result in a partly populated matrix incorporating all hard data actually available, but still including a number of gaps.

-- Finally, the gaps are be filled by interpolating between the values available on the two sides of each gap.
+- Finally, the gaps are filled by interpolating between the values available on the two sides of each gap.
 All interpolations are conducted on a linear basis.